Participant Eligibility Requirements

 SMART reserves the right to periodically review and reassess a participant’s progress and eligibility in the program.

-To apply to be a SMART rider, please print application form, fill out and return to SMART.
+To apply to be a SMART rider, please print out the application form (link below), complete it and return to SMART.
 We do not accept digital submissions at this time.